-WWE’s Mandy Rose Flaunts Her Thighs & Booty In Tiny Daisy Dukes While Posing In Front Of A Mercedes Benz
+WWE's Mandy Rose Flaunts Her Thighs & Booty In Tiny Daisy Dukes While Posing In Front Of A Mercedes Benz

 Rose also wore some tiny denim shorts for the occasion.
 The daisy dukes accentuated her toned legs and hugged her booty, leaving hardly any skin covered at all.
 She paired the shorts with a black t-shirt, sunglasses and black heels that featured a red sole at the bottom.
 The dark nature of Rose's attire complemented the Mercedes rather perfectly and made her look stunning as well.

 The blond chose to leave the caption empty, though the pic suggested that sometimes an image is worth more than words.
-The Monday Night Raw superstar’s fans certainly appreciated the photo and they showed up to let her know that.
-At the time of this writing, the upload has received over 172,000 likes and a lot of positive feedback in the replies.
+The Monday Night Raw superstar's fans certainly appreciated the photo and they showed up to let her know that.
+At the time of this writing, the upload has received over 172,000 likes and a lot of positive feedback in the replies."Hard work pays off," wrote one Instagram user, complimenting Rose's physique.

 "Thunder thighs," wrote a second fan on Instagram, adding a muscle emoji for extra emphasis.